Infrastructure Spending Australia 2020

-At the end of last year, our first top prediction for 2020 was that spending and investment in the country’s infrastructure – including roads, rail and renewable energy – would increase.
+At the end of 2019, our first top prediction for 2020 was that spending and investment in the Australia’s infrastructure – including roads, rail and renewable energy – would increase.
 What will this spending look like and what flow on effects will it have?

 Combine this with the pwc models showing that population growth will be mostly seen in metropolitan areas and jobs growth focused on CBD areas and we have a large-scale requirement for increased infrastructure across all major cities.